 - 400 grams 'amla' or gooseberry

-- 3 tbsp jaggery.
-You may add 1 tbsp more if you feel more sweetness is required
+- 3 tablespoon jaggery.
+You may add 1 tablespoon more if you feel more sweetness is required

 - ¾ cup honey

 - ¼ cup sugar

 - 6 'elaichi' or cardamom pods

 - 1 tablespoon 'saunf' or fennel seeds

 - Grind the spices and keep it aside.